Los Angeles Catholic archdiocese releases priest abuse files

 SENT AWAY

-Mahony and Curry also tried to keep priests sent away to a Church-run pedophile treatment center from later revealing their misconduct to private therapists who would be obligated to report the crimes to police, the documents showed.
+Mahony and Curry also tried to keep priests sent away to a Church-run paedophile treatment centre from later revealing their misconduct to private therapists who would be obligated to report the crimes to police, the documents showed.

 Among the documents released on Thursday was the personnel file of Father Jose Ugarte, which contains a 1993 letter to an archdiocese official from a man whose name was redacted and who wrote that Ugarte began sexually abusing him in 1983 when he was 17.